estufilla/uconsole-cm3/doc/how-to-install-archlinux-from-scratch.md

 _DRAFT_

+> Now I recommend to use the scripts at [PotatoMania/uconsole-cm3-arch-image-builder](https://github.com/PotatoMania/uconsole-cm3-arch-image-builder) to build the OS image.

 > It looks like there's a more detailed guide at [Autianic/clockworkpi-linux](https://github.com/Autianic/clockworkpi-linux#arch-linux-arm-chroot-environment-setup).
 It tells how to build the packages and how to make the partitions.
 > The exception is that CM3 can only boot from a fat partition on a MBR partition table, with a proprietary bootloader.
 So no u-boot related stuff is necessary.